-No User ReviewsWrite a review

 Power & Run Time

-Thanks to its dual-fuel technology, the Pulsar PG10000B16 delivers 120/240V and offers power and versatility.
-When gasoline-powered, it benefits from a running wattage of 8,000W and a peak wattage of 10,000W.
-When propane-powered, it has 7,000 rated watts and 9,000 peak watts.
+Thanks to its dual-fuel technology, the Pulsar PG10000B16 provides a 120/240V output and offers both versatility and power.
+When utilizing gasoline, it delivers a running wattage of 8,000W and a starting wattage of 10,000W.
+Alternatively, when operating on propane, it provides 7,000 running watts and 9,000 starting watts.

 Pulsar’s patented Switch & Go technology allows you to switch from propane to gasoline or from gasoline to propane while the generator is running.